suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-20.md

 You can swim and enjoy the seafood.
 The seafood there is very fresh and tasty.

+Let me see.
+At the park, you can do exercise.
+You can walk the dog.
+Or you can have a picnic there.
+It is an idea place for a picnic.

 > do exercise
 >
 > walk the dog